krzko/export-job-telemetry/README.md

 # Export Job Telemetry

-This GitHub Action exports telemetry data for a GitHub Actions job, including resource attributes and timing information, using OpenTelemetry.
+This GitHub Action is designed to export telemetry data for a GitHub Actions job, including resource attributes and timing information, using OpenTelemetry.
+To minimise API calls to the GitHub API and to ensure deterministic trace and span IDs, instrument your workflow with [https://github.com/krzko/set-up-telemetry](https://github.com/krzko/set-up-telemetry).

+This action is intended to be used in conjunction with the [OpenTelemetry Collector GitHub Actions Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/27460).
+This receiver processes GitHub Actions webhook events to observe workflows and jobs, converting them into trace telemetry for detailed observability.

 ## Features

 - Export trace data in OpenTelemetry format.
 - Capture and report the start and end times of the GitHub Actions job.
 - Include custom resource attributes for enhanced observability.
+- Utilises deterministic Trace and Span IDs to align with the OpenTelemetry Collector GitHub Actions Receiver.

+## GitHub Actions Receiver

+The GitHub Actions Receiver processes GitHub Actions webhook events to observe workflows and jobs.
+It handles `workflow_job` and `workflow_run` event payloads, transforming them into trace telemetry.
+This allows the observation of workflow execution times, success, and failure rates.
+If a secret is configured (recommended), it validates the payload ensuring data integrity before processing.

+For more details on the receiver, see the GitHub issue: [OpenTelemetry Collector Contrib #27460](https://github.com/open-telemetry/opentelemetry-collector-contrib/issues/27460).

 ## Usage